 a.
 In case of interest, the application is only due to:

 b.
-Uncertainty to question of law or fact.
+Uncertainty with the question of law or fact.

 c.
 Consideration of hardship and equity.